The Complexity of Proper Homotopy Equivalence of Graphs: Introduction

-We first realize the set of locally finite graphs as a Polish space, in \Cref{ssec:space_of_graphs}, which makes proper homotopy equivalence an analytic equivalence relation.
+We first realize the set of locally finite graphs as a standard Borel space in two different ways, in \Cref{ssec:space_of_graphs}, which makes proper homotopy equivalence an analytic equivalence relation.
 Our main result is the following.

-\begin{THM} Proper homotopy equivalence on the space of locally finite graphs is bireducible with $C_\infty$.
-That is, the equivalence relation $\PHEquiv$ is Borel complete. \end{THM}
+\begin{THM} Proper homotopy equivalence on the space of locally finite graphs is bireducible with $C_\infty$. \end{THM}

-We get the same complexity result when considering the subspaces of graphs of uniform or bounded degree.
-It should be noted that while being bireducible with $C_{\infty}$ is often reffered to as being ``Borel complete," the equivalence relations we are considering are not Borel equivalence relations.
+We get the same complexity result when considering subspaces of graphs of uniform or bounded degree.
 Our proof relies heavily on the result of Camerlo and Gao in \cite{CG01} that the equivalence relation of homeomorphism on closed subsets of the Cantor set is bireducible with $C_{\infty}$.
+The lower bound in our complexity result follows a similar line of reasoning as a response on MathOverflow by Conley, where he outlines a reduction of homeomorphism of open sets in the plane to $C_{\infty}$ using the result of Camerlo and Gao \cite{Con}.

+Other equivalence relations at this level include isomorphism of countable graphs (\cite{H93}) and isomorphism of countable linear orderings (\cite{FS89}).
+These are each examples of isomorphisms of countable structures, which Borel reduce to $C_{\infty}$.
+It should be noted that while being bireducible with $C_{\infty}$ is often referred to as being ``Borel complete," the equivalence relations we are considering are not Borel equivalence relations.

-The graph formed by taking a ray and attaching infinitely many loops is often called the \emph{Loch Ness Monster graph} (see \cref{fig:LNM}).
-This was after the corresponding surface, constructed from the plane by attaching handles along the positive real axis was named the \emph{Loch Ness Monster surface}.
+The graph formed by taking a ray and attaching infinitely many loops is often called the \emph{Loch Ness monster graph}, see \cref{fig:LNM}.
+This was after the corresponding surface, constructed from the plane by attaching handles along the positive real axis was named the \emph{Loch Ness monster surface}.
 Our second result shows that the equivalence classes of this graph is generic among infinite graphs.

-\begin{THM} The proper homotopy equivalence class of the Loch Ness Monster graph is a dense $G_\delta$ set in the space of locally finite, infinite graphs. \end{THM}
+\begin{THM} The proper homotopy equivalence class of the Loch Ness monster graph is comeager in the space of locally finite, infinite graphs. \end{THM}